Yamba, New South Wales: Port of Yamba

 Since 1 December 2011, the Port of Yamba has been managed by the Sydney Ports Corporation, which on 1 July 2014 became the Port Authority of New South Wales, a corporation owned by the Government of New South Wales.
 The major export from the port is timber.
 There are regular general cargo services from Yamba to Lord Howe Island, Norfolk Island, and New Zealand.

 In year ended 30 June 2012, the port handled approximately 6000 t of cargo and vessels up to 120 m in length.
 In addition to the Port wharf, Yamba has privately owned slipway and repair wharves.

+Ngaru Village

+Ngaru Village is an Indigenous community by the beach in Yamba.

 Surrounds

 Yamba is surrounded by Yuraygir National Park, the Clarence River, Pacific Ocean and rural land.
 The town is within reach of Ballina, Lismore and Grafton.
-Yamba is only an hour and a half drive from Byron Bay, two hours from Coffs Harbour and three hours to the Gold Coast and four hours from Brisbane.
-It is also a two-hour flight from Sydney.
+Yamba is only an hour and a half drive from Byron Bay, one hour from Coffs Harbour and two hours to the Gold Coast and three hours from Brisbane.
+It is also an hour and a half flight from Sydney.